waf/waf.github.com/content/tips-for-being-nimble-at-the-windows-command-line.rst

 .. role:: strike

-The command line experience on Windows has historically been less than stellar.
-The last few years, however, we've seen rapid improvement.
-In this post, I'll cover three different areas of improvement, along with some concrete tips in each topic that are real timesavers:
+Although the command line experience on Windows has historically been less than stellar, the last few years has seen rapid improvement.
+In this post, I'll cover three main areas of improvement:

 #.
 The new Windows Terminal
 #.
 Running PowerShell Core
 #.
 Developing with Windows Subsystem for Linux

-Even if you're familiar with all three of these topics, I hope at least one of the tips will be new to you!
+In case you're familiar with all three of these topics, I'll be including some concrete tips in each topic that are real timesavers; hopefully at least one of the tips will be new.

 The new Windows Terminal
 ========================